There are a class A. Another class B derived from it.

 |Is This Answer Correct ?||12 Yes||3 No|

-What is type cast in C#?
+What is datagridview in c#?

-What is difference between C# and VB.NET?
+What is difference between internal and protected internal in c#?